cicada-lang/cicada-solo/notes/inductive-datatype.md

 - `s` greater than or equal to `m`
 - `m` less than or equal to `s`
 - `m` is the minimal element of `S`

+# The duality between intro and elim rules and Adjoint functor

+How to view the duality between intro and elim rules as a special case of adjoint functor?

+TODO